bfl3tch/flashcards/README.md

 - For `GET` requests, you can send the endpoint requests through your internet browser, or utilize an API client (i.e. [Postman](https://www.postman.com/))
 - For `POST` requests, you will need to use an API client to provide the required request body
-- A fully functional [Postman collection](https://github.com/bfl3tch/road-trip-weather/blob/main/spec/postman_collections/SweaterWeatherDemo.postman_collection.json) is included with this repository, to further assist with UAT and endpoint exploration

 The following table presents each API endpoint and its associated documentation
 - For `GET` requests, an example link is provided for demonstration purposes